Self-Directed Roth IRA

 No RMDs

-Roth IRA account holders have already paid taxes upon contribution, so RMDs, or required minimum distributions, are not required.
-The IRA funds can be passed down to your heirs and taken out tax-free.
+Self-Directed Roth IRA account holders have already paid taxes upon contribution, so RMDs, or required minimum distributions, are not required.
+The SDIRA funds can be passed down to your heirs and taken out tax-free.

 1